 - Peel carrots and slice thinly on a diagonal.
-Cut broccoli heads into slices or bite sized pieces.
+Cut broccoli into slices or bite sized pieces.
 Peel upper part of stalk and slice thinly.
 Clean and slice mushrooms, mince shallots and slice sweet pepper into strips.
 Drain bamboo shoots and add to vegetables.
 Slice ginger into very thin strips and add to vegetable mixture.

 - Heat oil in large skillet or wok to high temperature.
 When oil begins to smoke, add beef mixture and stir fry for about 1 minute.
-Add vegetables and stir fry for another 2 minutes.
-Reduce heat to medium and pour sauce over mixture.
-Stir for 1 minute while sauce thickens.
-Add snap peas and bamboo shoots and cook for 1 more minute.
+Add vegetables and stir fry for another 2-3 minutes.
+Keeping heat on high, pour sauce over mixture.
+Add snap peas and stir until sauce has thickened and turned clear.
+About 1 - 2 minutes.